AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-06.md

 Two common modeling patterns in OLAP systems are the **star schema** and the **snowflake schema**.

 A **star schema** organizes data around a central fact table.
-This table holds measurable events—like sales transactions—with keys that reference surrounding dimension tables, which contain descriptive attributes such as product names, customer demographics, or store locations.
+This table holds measurable events: like sales transactions, with keys that reference surrounding dimension tables, which contain descriptive attributes such as product names, customer demographics, or store locations.

 In a star schema, the dimension tables are typically denormalized.
 This makes queries straightforward and fast: one central join connects the fact table to all the attributes needed for analysis.